-- 7.1 Students who lose eligibility for Title IV aid because they have failed to achieve SAP may appeal if one of more of the following extenuating circumstances exists: - Sudden and unforeseen physical or mental illness that results in absence from academic activities; - Bereavement of a close relative or significant other (i.e. parent, spouse, sibling, dependent child); - Other extenuating circumstances as determined by the Directorate for Student Experience. - 7.2 Students must provide: - The reason(s) for failure to meet the necessary SAP requirements; - Details of the change in circumstances which will allow the SAP requirements to be met by the end of the next payment period; - A case as to why financial aid should not be suspended; - All documentation to support the appeal must be submitted at the same time as the appeal. - 7.3 Appeals must be made in writing within ten working days of the issue of the Notice of Financial Aid Suspension and should either be sent to:
+- 7.1 Students who lose eligibility for Title IV aid because they have failed to achieve SAP may appeal if one of more of the following extenuating circumstances exist: - Sudden and unforeseen physical or mental illness that results in absence from academic activities; - Bereavement of a close relative of significant other (i.e. parent, spouse, sibling, dependent child); - Other extenuating circumstances as determined by the Directorate for Student Experience. - 7.2 Students must provide: - The reason(s) for failure to meet the necessary SAP requirements; - Details of the change in circumstances which will allow the SAP requirements to be met by the end of the next payment period; - A case as to why financial aid should not be suspended; - All documentation to support the appeal must be submitted at the same time as the appeal. - 7.3 Appeals must be made in writing within ten working days of the issue of the Notice of Financial Aid Suspension and should either be sent to:

-Financial Aid Office Conduct and Funding Bramber House, Level 1, North Side University of Sussex Falmer East Sussex, BN1 9QU
+Financial Aid Office Student Life Centre, Bramber House University of Sussex Falmer East Sussex BN1 9QU